casey-dalsass/dinners-ready/README.md

-# Example Application - Complimentr
+# Project Application - Dinner's Ready

+This is a full-stack Javascript application, I used various javascript frameworks .
+The server side code utilizes node.js and express

 This application is meant to be used with the [ 🎥 Introduction to APIs course](https://github.com/craigsdennis/intro-to-apis-course).